 After you have visited the Mar Saba monastery, you can come back to Manger Square.
 After having a glass of Turkish coffee and some bakery items from the local shop, you can sit at the square and enjoy the late afternoon winter.

 You can also do some shopping around the square.
-Local artworks, showpieces and gift items are available in reasonable price.
-You can also purchase dead sea cosmetic products.
+Local artworks, showpieces and gift items are available at reasonable prices.
+You can also purchase Dead Sea cosmetic products.

 Return to Jerusalem and continue your planned itinerary.

 Budget for Spending a Good Bethlehem Day Trip